Bounty Bob Strikes Back!: Reception

 In Steve Panak's column for ANALOG Computing, he found the large number of screens and the different elements in them to be a strong point: "It is this variety which saves Bob from mediocrity."
 He didn't like the unskippable animations when a new entry is added to the high score table, especially as the scores only persist until the computer is turned off.

 In the final issue of Your Sinclair, the ZX Spectrum version was ranked number 56 on "The Your Sinclair Official Top 100 Games of All Time."
 In 2004, the ZX Spectrum version was voted the 19th best game of all time by Retro Gamer readers in an article originally intended for a special issue of Your Sinclair bundled with Retro Gamer.

+Legacy

+On reflecting on the sequel, Hogue said he thought it was a great follow-up to the original game, but "perhaps not the groundbreaking game we wanted it to be and I guess that still disappoints me."

+In 2024, the current incarnation of Atari published an Atari 7800 cartridge that also works on the Atari 2600+ and the Atari 7800+.